kingdead55/k/README.md

-# linkunshortnener
+# AdflyBypasser
-Bypasses major trackers, and ad link shorteners...
+Bypasses ALL adf.ly links

+For linkvertise and more bypasses check out: https://github.com/codergautam/linkunshortner